jefreybulla/chess/README.md

 ```
 $ javac Board.java
 ```
 4) After the program compiles, use
 ```
-$java Board
+$ java Board
 ```
 to run the program